-As of March 2024, 15 states - California, Colorado, Connecticut, Delaware, Florida,* Indiana, Iowa, Montana, New Hampshire, New Jersey, Oregon, Tennessee, Texas, Utah, and Virginia - have enacted privacy laws designed to increase protections for consumers' personal data, provide consumers with certain rights to control their personal data, and regulate businesses’ use of consumers’ personal data, including sensitive personal data.
+As of June 2024, 19 states - California, Colorado, Connecticut, Delaware, Florida,* Indiana, Iowa, Kentucky, Maryland, Minnesota, Montana, Nebraska, New Hampshire, New Jersey, Oregon, Tennessee, Texas, Utah, and Virginia - have enacted privacy laws designed to increase protections for consumers' personal data, provide consumers with certain rights to control their personal data, and regulate businesses’ use of consumers’ personal data, including sensitive personal data.

 *Importantly, while Florida’s privacy law contains similar rights and regulations to other state privacy laws, it is aimed primarily Big Tech companies, and its scope is largely different than the other, more comprehensive state privacy laws.